A HIKING ROOKIE'S TALE:

 Distance: 3 km/2 miles

 Day 3 will be a long day of hiking.
 We will be following the old mountaineering adage “climb high, sleep low” to help our bodies acclimatize to the higher altitude and prepare for summit day.
 After breakfast, I watch our crew disassemble our campsite and notice that every single item, from tent pegs to plastic wrapping, is collected and packed away.
 Mt Kilimanjaro is a national park.
 As such, every single piece of rubbish must come down off the mountain.
 This includes chicken bones, plastic packaging such as glad wrap and muesli bar wrappers, face wipes – everything.
 The porters carry our clothes, our tents and bedding, cooking equipment, food and water as well as all the rubbish that must go off the mountain.
 I had noticed some fancier tents at Machame camp site and Jerry informs us that there are even some groups who have a porter who carries their own private toilet up the mountain!
 I’m gobsmacked.
 I struggle with the fact that this task is a ridiculous waste of human resources, yet it puts a man in a job and likely puts food in his belly and for his family.
+(If you’re planning on hiking Mt Kilimanjaro and considering what to pack, review this packing list and use it as a guide).

 I have to push this thought from my mind as we set off east towards Lava Tower.
 The peak of Mt Kilimanjaro is again shrouded in cloud.
 We haven’t walked too far before the trees begin to disappear.
 As we begin to cross a vast plain, it starts to snow.
 How it can be snowing in semi-desert terrain leaves me somewhat bemused, however, I don’t have long to ponder the climate conditions as rain begins to fall.
 And then it starts to pour.